Spomky-Labs/otphp/UPGRADE.md

 Here's an overview what has been changed between versions and if you have to do any work when upgrading.

+## 1.2.0 to 1.3.0

+The internal implementation of the Google Authentication and email authentication method has been re-factored.
+If you depend on internal classes, please check if your code is affected.

+### Changes
+ - Added backup code feature [Read more](Resources/doc/backup_codes.md)

 ## 1.1.0 to 1.2.0